thehenchnerd

 • Side-to-side – 100

-I’d neglected my fitness for six weeks or so and not only suffered the physical decline, but my mental health started to suffer too.
+I’d neglected my fitness for six weeks or so and not only suffered the physical decline, but my mental health started to suffer.
 Luckily I still had a strong base to work upon and started the workout with all the vigorous enthusiasm my false sense of confidence could muster.
 I intended to repeat the above workout three times.
 I barely lasted one rotation and was a pool of sweat on the floor, very close to throwing in the towel, walking to the fridge, setting up my camera, and starting another Neck and Nominate upload instead.

 The following morning I woke up and ached in places I hadn’t in years.